khsrali/LTB-Symm/docs/source/example1bands.rst

     mytb.set_configuration('1.08_1AA.data', r_cut = 5.7, local_normal=True)

 **r_cut** used to detect neighbors within a circular range around each individual cites.
-**local_normal=True** defined how to compute the normal vector: pointing out from surface according to the local orientation or using a fix axis.
+**local_normal=True** clarifies whether to calculate the local normal vector, pointing out from surface locally (True) or use (0,0,1) as vertical normal to all sites (False).
 The former option is needed in case your structure is not flat, and out of plain deformations affects how orbitals interacts, see Slatter-Koster.
 Phys.
 Rev., 94:1498–1524, 1954.
-The latter is suitable (and faster) for flat geometries.
+The latter is suitable (and faster) for flat geometries with negligible corrugation.

 Depending on size of your system, you may want to save this initial configuration!
 This will help you to save time for next runs with the same data file and setting.